 How does the deal change Dell's storage strategy?

 Thomas: A couple of things are different for us with EqualLogic.
 Our strategy, even before then, was to be a complete storage supplier.
 We have a great product line with our EMC lineup, we're happy with that relationship.
 The [PowerVault] MD series is one of our fastest growing.
 That's at sub-$15,000 price points.
 We have an iSCSI solution and a SAS solution there.
-We have a solid tape business;
+We have a solid tape business; it outperforms the industry.
+Our goal has been to have a complete lineup.
+What we were missing was a really solid SAN product that fit between the MD and Clariion in price point and feature set for the midrange.
+EqualLogic fit that bill.

 Thomas: Yes, the AX 4-5 is in that price point.
 EqualLogic runs in the same price point, but it's much more expandable.
 The other important dimension is virtualization, because of the way EqualLogic scales.
 Because it scales out, not up, it works extraordinarily well with virtualization.
 If all I'd wanted to do was plug the gap at that price point, the AX4-5 would fill it.
 But I would argue it's not as scalable, and we're looking for enterprise virtualization.
 With Dell, our server team leads the industry in selling virtualized solutions.
 We wanted storage virtualization leadership to go with server virtualization leadership.